renra/password_generator_ruby/Readme.md

 ##How to use

+First of all, require the gem:

+    require 'password_generator'

 By default the generator creates 8 character-long passwords which include at least one number, lower case character, upper case character and special character (like ! for example).

     PasswordGenerator.generate